-All federal student aid will be disbursed to continuing (students previously enrolled at Louisburg College) students' accounts sometime after the first day of classes.
-New student's federal student aid will be disbursed 30 calendar days after the first day of classes.
-The federal aid office will disburse the students' aid via the Common Origination and Disbursement and will be reflected on the student's account.
+All federal student aid will be disbursed to the student's account 30 calendar days after the first day of classes.
+The financial aid office will disburse the student's aid via the Common Origination and Disbursement and will be reflected on the student's account.